 From the start of the relatively gentle descent into Goat Canyon only a mile remains to the trestle itself, but it’s the trickiest mile of the hike and requires a spot of boulder-hopping, slogging through brush and, finally, negotiating a steep dry gulch topped by an even steeper, dried-up waterfall.

-At this point the views out to the trestle are outstanding; the views down the way rather intimidating.
+At this point the views out to the trestle are outstanding; the views down the way are rather intimidating.

 If you happen to have a rope handy or b***s of steel, you can abseil or free-climb down the dry waterfall.
 (We wouldn’t recommend it!)
 Otherwise, veer slightly south to descend a steep scree and dirt slope to the side of the near-vertical rock, still taking care to avoid any slips on the crumbly rock.